loganlITL/chrome_driver_updater/readme.txt

+HOW TO USE

+how to import: from chrome_chromedriver_vr_checker import Version as chk

+Calling this class allows the full program to check versions for the chrome browser and chrome driver, compares the 2 against one another and if no match occurs, access api to obtain correct version of webdriver to match chrome browser version.
+This is designed to be imported into another program to keep chromedriver.exe updated automatically in the script directory.
+You must have this program in the same folder as your own and search for the chromedriver.exe in the same directory

+The 'seperate methods' folder is for prototyping another type of webscraper version checker for a different platform ie:(edge, firefox, safari ect.)
+These files are only for development purposes.

+UPDATE LOG
 date 2\12\24
 this is to check the program google chrome and chrome driver and compare the 2. if compatable, then proceed to web scraping